 J-1 Extension of stay

 J-1 visa holders must make timely application for extension of your stay.
 Application for extension of stay may be made up to 60 days before expiration and MUST be made 30 days before expiration of the I-94.
 Your sponsor (office or agency who issued initial document) must provide the new document (DS-2019) for the application of your extension.
 The OIE will help you with this process.
 Be sure your passport is valid.
 Look at the copy of your DS-2019.
-If your program sponsor (#2 on the form) is not ESU, write or call your sponsor to request a complete new DS-2019.
+If your program sponsor is not ESU, write or call your sponsor to request a complete new DS-2019.
 Complete and sign the back of page 1.

 Also note that an Exchange Visitor may not change the purpose for which he originally was accepted, e.g. a research scholar may not become a student; a student may not change to research (except as explained under "Practical Training"), etc. See item 4 on your DS-2019 to learn the category into which you have been accepted.